The Ultimate Manual to GitHub Emojis

 In 2021, emojis are a crucial form of communication.
 These modern hieroglyphics are found everywhere – from emails to texts to tweets, and even GitHub!

-Earlier this year, Github released an even better way to use emojis, through typing in keywords.
-Not only that, but Github has created an efficient key that allows users to have an easy-to-read code using these emojis.
+Earlier this year, GitHub released an even better way to use emojis, by typing in keywords.
+Not only that, but GitHub has created an efficient key that allows users to have an easy-to-read code using these emojis.
 Plus, users can even create or access their own custom emojis through the platform.

-First, Github allows users to sprinkle in emojis through their messages and titles, just like many other online platforms.
-The emojis can make your communication more fun and visual.
+First, GitHub allows users to sprinkle in emojis through their messages and titles, just like many other online platforms.
+Emojis can make your communication more fun and visual.
 Not only that, but emojis can be a great way to express tone and even humor online.

 Example #1: Casual Use, Emoji Shortcuts